 In this entry, I would like to share a computational model that simulates spike trains such as the one animated above.
 The model is written in Julia, although a Python implementation will also be made available.
 The model provides an opportunity for discussing the mathematical modeling of neuronal dynamics theoretically.

 It wasn't easy to decide how much detail I should provide for the mathematical model used in the implementation.
 Ideally, I want this to be understandable for a student - very few resources exist in computational neuroscience that don't assume an experienced and highly prepared reader, and this shies away or, which is worse, dulls the interest of novices.
-However, I also want to focus on the computational, not the mathematical, model - and although the latter follows the first, they are nonequivalent.
+However, I also want to focus on the computational, not the mathematical, model - and although the first follows the latter, they are nonequivalent.
 I decided to follow the practice of not anticipating formulas too much and somewhat "throwing them at the reader's head", but always providing some insight on why the formula makes sense intuitively.
 Demonstrations and a more detailed exposition of the mathematics used in this model exist in Dayan and Abbot's indispensable work, Theoretical Neuroscience, to which I refer the mathematically advanced and curious reader.

 The first part is strictly mathematical and the presentation of the computer simulation is delayed.
 This is necessary, because the computational model is based on the mathematical description of neuronal dynamics.
 The reader is free to skip the first part and dive straight into the programming of the model, consulting the mathematical definitions only as they appear in the code.